-The department does not admit graduate students during the summer term.
+The department does not typically admit graduate students during the summer term, except online M.Eng. students.
 The universities may accept applications after these deadlines.
 The department will try its best to accommodate late applications, but timely processing of late applications is not guaranteed.
 It is advised that applications and all supporting documents be submitted well in advance of these department deadlines, especially for applicants who are interested in being considered for financial aid.